Project Management

 Assigning Team Members

-Knowing who is working on what is essential for resource planning.
+Knowing who is working on what helps your team stay coordinated.
 Belvak lets you assign employees to projects so everyone can see team composition at a glance.

 Adding employees to a project